How To Create Shipping Labels Online (2026 Guide + Tips)

 Old School: Manual Airbills (And Why to Avoid Them)

 A manual airbill is a handwritten, multi part form that can be used as a shipping label in a pinch.
 However, carriers strongly discourage their use.
 Handwritten labels lack the scannable barcodes required for automated processing, which can lead to delays and tracking errors.
 For international shipments, printed labels and electronic customs data are almost always required.
-Here’s a quick guide on how to ship internationally.
+If you’re shipping overseas, here’s a guide on preparing international shipments.

 Using a Shipping Label Template